ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[D8]** A unique identifier utilized within one or more BPIs SHOULD be linked to an (Legal) Entity accepted by BPI participants through a cryptographically signed, cryptographically verifiable, and cryptographically revocable credential based on the public keys associated with the unique identifier of the credential issuer.

+In the context of this document, a Legal Entity is an individual, organization or company that has legal rights and obligations.

 Note that credentials utilized within one ore more BPIs may be self-issued.
 The acceptance of self-issued credentials is up to the BPI participants that need to  rely on the claim(s) within a self-issued credential.

 **[R46]** The unique identifier of the (Legal) Entity MUST be the subject of the credential.

-**[R47]** The unique identifier of the issuer of the (Legal) Entity credential utilized in one or more BPIS MUST have a credential linking the unique identifier of the issuer to an (Legal) Entity accepted by the participants within aforementioned BPIs.
+**[R47]** The unique identifier of the issuer of the (Legal) Entity credential utilized in one or more BPIs MUST have a credential linking the unique identifier of the issuer to an (Legal) Entity accepted by the participants within aforementioned BPIs.

 **[D9]** A credential utilized within one or more BPIs SHOULD follow the W3C Verifiable Credential specification [[W3C VC](#####-W3C-VC)].

-**[R48]** A credential utilized within one or more BPIs MUST have a unique and resolvable identifier.
+**[R48]** A credential utilized within one or more BPIs MUST itself have a unique and resolvable identifier.

+Note, that the unique and resolvable identifier of a credential does not have to be associated with any cryptographic keys.

-**[R49]** If present, the status of a credential utilized within one or more BPIs MUST be discoverable by any 3rd party.
+**[R49]** If present, the status of a credential utilized within one or more BPIs MUST be discoverable by a party verifying the credential, the credential verifier.

+In the context of this document, a credential verifier is defined per the [W3C Verifiable Credential Standard](#####-W3C-VC).

-**[D10]** A credential utilized within one or more BPIs SHOULD be discoverable by any 3rd party.
+**[D10]** A credential utilized within one or more BPIs SHOULD be discoverable by a participant in said BPI(s).

 **[R50]** The presentation of a credential utilized within one or more BPIs MUST be cryptographically signed by the presenter of the credential, also known as the credential holder.

+See the [W3C Verifiable Credential Standard](#####-W3C-VC) for a definition of credential holder.

 **[R51]** If a credential holder is a BPI participant, the holder MUST have a unique identifier that has been established within the BPI context the holder operates in.

-As discussed in [Section 3.1](##31-Introduction), BPIs require either decentralized or strongly federated identifier/identity providers that have been agreed to by the participants in a BPI context of one or more BPIs.
+As discussed in [Section 3.1](##31-Introduction-and-High-Level-Requirements), BPIs require either decentralized or strongly federated identifier/identity providers that have been agreed to by the participants in a BPI context of one or more BPIs.

 <figure>
   <img